Estimating Causal Effects with Hidden Confounding using Instrumental Variables and Environments: New Estimators

-for $j \in \{1,\ldots,q\}$ and select $e_{j1}$ and $e_{j0}$ such that each $E_j$ has mean $0$, i.e. $n^{-1} \sum_{i=1}^n E_{ij}$.
-For example, in the two environment case $E$ is one--dimensional with value $e_{1}$ for observations in environment $e$ and $e_{0}$ for observations in environment $f$.
-We have the following results. \begin{Thm} Under the environment coding specified in Equation \eqref{eq:iv-env-const}, the Causal Dantzig invariance constraint in Equation \eqref{eq:gmm-inv-rv} and the constraint $m_{GCD}(\beta)=0$ (Equation \eqref{eq:cd-gmm-const}) are identical. \end{Thm} See Section \ref{cd-gmm-proof} for a proof.
+We now justify the name Generalized Causal Dantzig (GCD) by showing an equivalence between GCD moment conditions in Equation \eqref{eq:cd-gmm-const} and CD invariance constraints in Equation \eqref{eq:cdinv}.\revisiont{ To achieve this result, we first translate CD environment data notation ($(Y^e,X^e)$ for $e \in \mathcal{E}$) to IV and GCD data notation ($Z=(Y,X,E)$).
+We term this translation $Z$--Encoding. \begin{Definition}[$Z$--Encoding] Let $(Y^e,X^e)$ denote data collected in environment $e \in \mathcal{E}$.
+Define $Y=Y^e$, $X=X^e$ and $R=e$.
+Further encode the categorical variable $R$ with random variable $E \in \mathbb{R}^{\# \mathcal{E}-1}$ where

+for $f \in \{1,\ldots,\#\mathcal{E}-1\}$.
+Select $s_{f1}$ and $s_{f0}$ such that $\mathbb{E}[E_f]=0$.
+The $Z$--Encoding of environment data $(Y^e,X^e)$ is $(Y,X,E)$. \end{Definition} \begin{thm} Let $(Y^e,X^e)$ for $e \in \mathcal{E}$ be environment data and $Z=(Y,X,E)$ be its $Z$--Encoding constructed according to Definition \ref{set:code2}.
+Then the Causal Dantzig invariance constraints (Equation \eqref{eq:cdinv}) applied to the environment data and the GCD moment constraints (Equation \eqref{eq:cd-gmm-const}) applied to the $Z$--Encoding are identical.
+Specifically

+\end{thm}} See Section \ref{cd-gmm-proof} for a proof.
 The result has conceptual and practical implications.
-On the conceptual side, comparing the IV moment constraints (Equation \eqref{eq:tsls-gmm}) with the GCD moments constraints (Equation \eqref{eq:gmm-inv-rv}) shows the environment and instrument ($E$) play essentially identical roles in the estimators.
-TSLS requires each instrument/environment to be orthogonal to $Y-X^T\beta$ while CD requires each instrument/environment be orthogonal to each element of $X(Y-X\beta)$.
+On the conceptual side, comparing the IV moment constraints (Equation \eqref{eq:tsls-gmm}) with the GCD moments constraints (Equation \eqref{eq:cd-gmm-const}) shows the environment and instrument ($E$) play similar roles in the estimators.
+TSLS requires each instrument/environment to be orthogonal to $Y-X^T\beta$ while CD requires each instrument/environment be orthogonal to each element of $X(Y-X^T\beta)$.
 On a practical side, the GCD provides a natural generalization of the CD to problems with continuous environments/instruments and GMM theory enables straightforward derivation of GCD asymptotics.
 This includes optimal weighting of invariance (equivalently moment) criteria in the overidentified case using a two--step estimator.
-We explore these idea further in Sections \ref{asymptotic} and \ref{sim}.
+We explore these ideas further in Sections \ref{asymptotic} and \ref{sim}.